Inside the Whale: Structure

 Orwell sets Tropic of Cancer against its literary context with a perusal of literary trends since the First World War.
 First there is A. E. Housman with nostalgic descriptions of the countryside and adolescent despair in A Shropshire Lad, which Orwell revered as a teenager.
 After Housman and the nature poets there was a new movement of the 1920s of unrelated writers with a similar outlook such as Joyce, Eliot, Pound, Lawrence, Wyndham Lewis, Aldous Huxley and Lytton Strachey.
 These were noted by their pessimistic outlook and lack of interest in politics in the narrower sense.
 In the 1930s writing took on a serious purpose with the W. H. Auden and Stephen Spender group including Cecil Day-Lewis and Christopher Isherwood.
 Orwell saw a Boy scout leader type of proselytising from this group which consisted of people from an almost identical public school–university–Bloomsbury background.

 Orwell notes the left-leaning tendency of this group and its fascination with communism.
 Describing the communist as a Russian publicity agent, Orwell seeks an explanation for this.
 In addition to the common ground of anti-fascism he sees that after the debunking of Western civilisation and the disappearance of traditional middle class values and aspirations, people need something to believe in and Communism has replaced Catholicism as the escapist ideal.
-Orwell identifies another factor which is the softness and security of life in England against which the secret police and summary executions are too remote.
+Orwell identifies another factor which is the softness and security of life in England against which the secret police and summary executions are too remote to be frightening.
 He cites Cyril Connolly in Enemies of Promise for whom the key eventful period in his life was his public school education – "five years in a lukewarm bath of snobbery".
 As an adjunct Orwell notes that what really frightened him about the Spanish Civil War was how these people adopted the mental attitudes of the Great War in support of their cause.